darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

   * Animated progress bar

-  * “Time to Complete: 8–10 weeks”
+  * "Time to Complete: 8–10 weeks"

 **Microcopy:**

-“Stay consistent — Silver Tier builds speed, confidence, and off-hand precision.”
+"Stay consistent — Silver Tier builds speed, confidence, and off-hand precision."

-**AI Button:** “View AI Insights for this Tier” → modal with progress analysis:
+**AI Button:** "View AI Insights for this Tier" → modal with progress analysis:

-“You’re 2 drills away from unlocking Gold.
-Based on your logs, your weak hand reaction drills need more reps.”
+"You're 2 drills away from unlocking Gold.
+Based on your logs, your weak hand reaction drills need more reps."

 ---